 Clicking on the “Add Table” button will open a dialogue box containing the necessary information to fill up for creating a table.
 After filling the form, click on the “Add” button.
 Then, a table will be created with its column options.

 A page will open dynamically with a form to fill the necessary information about the columns under the respective table.
 Each form represents one column of that table.
 After filling out one form, click on to the “Add column” button to move on to the next column.

-A column will be created named Plan 1 under Hosting Service table.
-We can click “Add Column” button to add more columns to the table.
+A column will be created with the name Plan 1 under the Hosting Service table.
+We can click the “Add Column” button to add more columns to the table.

-This way, you can create one more column into the table.
+This way, you can add more columns into the table.
 The interface will look like this if you add one more.

 A dialogue box will appear to fill up the required information for the column.

-After filling up the form, just click on “Add” button to include all the given data in a row.
-You can edit, delete, add more data by clicking on the respective icon.
-In this way create few more data increasing row.
+After filling up the form, just click on the “Add” button to include all the given data in a row.
+You can edit, delete, and add more data by clicking on the respective icon.
+In this way add more data, increasing row.
 The interface will be like so then.

-Now, in the same way, we will add ten more data to column into the table and we can edit our given data by clicking the update button.
-Shortcode can use by clicking text button to customize any specific item.
-We will change some data by using different color schema.
+Now, in the same way, we will add ten more data columns into the table and we can edit our given data by clicking the update button.
+Shortcode can be used by clicking the text button to customize any specific item.
+We will change some data by using a different color schema.
 Then click on the “update” button.

 The preview of this interface will be like so.
-It seems pretty cool to look at the table.
-This table is responsive in type.
+It seems pretty cool to look at.
 This is how we can create a basic table structure.

 This is how I have created the comparison table as a whole.
 In this article, I wanted to make it clear that in WordPress, anyone can perform a heavy task very smoothly with the help of the right plugin.